Someone with advanced heart failure may experience shortness of breath and other symptoms even when at rest.

 - Electrocardiograms (EKGs)

 - Magnetic resonance imaging (MRI) scans

 - Positron emission tomography (PET) scans

 - Stress tests

 When heart failure is still in its early stages, it can often be managed by taking medication and making certain lifestyle changes.
 However, once the condition has progressed to a more advanced stage, more complex therapies may be required.

-Tampa General Hospital is recognized by U.S. News & World Report 2022-23 as One of the Nation's Best hospital for Heart Failure treatment.
+Tampa General Hospital is recognized by U.S. News & World Report as a High Performing hospital for Heart Failure treatment.